mbshbn/Lidar-Radar-sensor-fusion-for-pedestrian-prediction-using-EKF/README.md

 The goal is here to locate the pedestrian in front of a self driving car using the measurements.

+## Eigen library
+For this project [Eigen library](http://eigen.tuxfamily.org/index.php?title=Main_Page), which is linear algebra library, is used.
+To be able to use the Eigen library you need to
+* Add the path for the header files
+* Add the path for the actual code (i.e. the library) You can find instructions online, for example for [Code::Blocks IDE](https://www.learncpp.com/cpp-tutorial/a3-using-libraries-with-codeblocks/) or [CodeLite IDE](https://automaticaddison.com/how-to-add-an-external-c-library-to-your-project/).

 ## Kalman filter for 1D motion
+The code is inside the folder called `pedestrian-prediction`.

 The vector state is defined as x = [pos, vel]^T which contains position and velocity of a pedestrian, and the measurement data only contains a position for any given time.
 The following assumptions are made:
 * It is assumed that the velocity remains constant between time intervals (a model uncertainty is considered), in other words a linear motion model is considered.
 * Tt is assumed that the time intervals remains constant.